Last Updated on February 26, 2020

 One 180-calorie serving has 3.5 grams of saturated fat, 15 mg of cholesterol, 420 mg of sodium, 12 grams of total carbs, 3 grams of dietary fiber, 5 grams of total sugars and 0 grams of added sugars, and 6 grams of protein.

 I thought this was good, but it was not the best Indian food I’ve gotten from a grocery store.
 The seasoning is on the mild side in terms of flavor, but my husband and I felt like this vegetable pouch had much more flavor than the Tikka Vegetables pouch.
 Also, if you don’t like a lot of heat, this is not very spicy.
 There wasn’t a lot of cheese in the pouch I got; when I saw chunks that I assumed were cheese, they turned out to be potatoes or carrots.
 The cashews also are soft because they’ve been soaking in the sauce, but that is to be expected in a meal pouch like this.
-I might buy it again, but I’m not sure.
+I liked it enough that I did buy it again.
+When paired with rice and/or naan, it makes a good lunch for one or two people.

 Trader Joe’s Indian Fare Yellow Tadka Dal